 • The statistics, settings, and status of your account and campaigns all influence your score.
 Most experienced Google Ads Managers change the default settings for things like campaign type, campaign sub-type, automatic bidding, and advanced location.
 Additionally, too many campaigns with statuses of Pauses, Removed, or Limited by Budget may influence your scoring.

 • The way you have put Google’s recommendations into action or if you ignored suggestions will have a scoring impact.
 Investigate repairs or technical issues, keeping your ads from being served in search results.
-Check for broken URLs, disapproved ads, and Google will flag empty ad groups.
+Check for broken URLs, disapproved ads, and remember that Google will flag empty ad groups.

 • Redundant keywords and non-serving keywords can stop your ads from showing.
 Having too few ads for effecting testing can hinder account performance.
 Underutilizing call extensions, price extensions, site link extensions, and structured snippets are great ways to ad performance.

 • Google’s algorithms will play a role in your score and how your account compares to your competitors: Google is always updating and making changes to how it determines which ads to show and how ads are ranked.

 What Are Google Ads Optimization Tools?